gitdagray/pdo_intro/README.md

 ### Academic Honesty

-**DO NOT COPY FOR AN ASSIGNMENT** - Avoid plagiargism and adhere to the spirit of this [Academic Honesty Policy](https://www.freecodecamp.org/news/academic-honesty-policy/).
+**DO NOT COPY FOR AN ASSIGNMENT** - Avoid plagiarism and adhere to the spirit of this [Academic Honesty Policy](https://www.freecodecamp.org/news/academic-honesty-policy/).